 Position: Breast Surgical Fellowship - 2 positions

-There are two positions available both suitable for a 2nd-year trainee and offer excellent training in all aspects of breast disease management in a multidisciplinary environment.
+Both positions offer excellent training in all aspects of breast disease management in a multidisciplinary environment.
 The positions involve working closely with four specialist breast oncoplastic surgeons in a high volume public hospital unit as well as providing great research opportunities, assisting in private hospitals and the potential to be involved in Breast Screen assessment clinics.
 They will work alongside an international fellow and need to be able to work well with the training registrar and junior medical officers.

 The BCI across the three teams typically manages upward of 400 new cancer / DCIS patients / year.

 The operative experience will include a full range of breast surgical procedures for benign and malignant breast disease, including skin and nipple sparing mastectomies with immediate implant based reconstruction, skin reducing mastectomies with DTI or insertion of tissue expanders and simple mastectomy.